openid/OpenYOLO-Spec/common/definitions.md

 providers will be encouraged to register themselves with the OpenID Foundation to become known providers.

-Where possible on each supported platform, the user _should_ be able to specify their _preferred_ credential provider.
+Where possible on each supported platform, the user SHOULD be able to specify their _preferred_ credential provider.
 This preferred provider will be used exclusively for assisted sign-up and credential saving.
-For credential retrieval, additional providers _may_ still be used.
+For credential retrieval, additional providers MAY still be used.

 ## Token providers